qiaunna/nd013-c1-vision-starter/README.md

 #### Image Augmentations
-The following aumentations were applied:
+The following aumentations were applied to the images below:

-The image was flipped (random_horizontal_flip) This presents a mirrored image that helps to train the model to recognize objects in the opposite direction.
+The image was flipped (random_horizontal_flip): This presents a mirrored image that helps to train the model to recognize objects in the opposite direction.

+The image was randomly cropped using:
+}
+  data_augmentation_options {
+    random_crop_image {
+      min_object_covered: 0.0
+      min_aspect_ratio: 0.75
+      max_aspect_ratio: 3.0
+      min_area: 0.75
+      max_area: 1.0
+      overlap_thresh: 0.0
+    }

 The image was converted into grayscale (random_rgb_to_gray) 0.02 probability.
 RGB images need 24 bits for processing while grayscale only needs 8bits to process.
 Grayscale provides faster processing times and helps with feature distinction.